-The Short term rating of A2 indicates Fair Credit Quality and adequate capacity for timely payment of financial commitments.
+The Short-Term Rating of A1 indicates Good Credit Quality and satisfactory capacity for timely payment of financial commitments.

-The Long term rating of BBB indicates Slight Risk.
-It shows fair financial strength, operating performance and business profile when compared to the standard established by DataPro.
-This company, in our opinion, has the ability to meet its ongoing obligations, but its financial strength is vulnerable to adverse changes in economic conditions.
+The Long-Term Rating of A- indicates Low Risk.
+It shows Very Good Financial Strength, Operating Performance and Business Profile when compared to the standard established by DataPro.
+This Company, in our opinion, has strong ability to meet its ongoing obligations.